s1m0000n/multitask-transformers/README.md

 Some great stuff is just out of scope for the research I'm doing right now, sorry for that

-For better or worse, these are some tasks, that I'm not currently interested in and not implementing myself, because of very limited time, lack of resources (all I have is a Colab Pro and a laptop w/o CUDA) and some other reasons
+For better or worse, these are some tasks, that I'm not currently interested in and not implementing myself, because of very limited time, lack of resources (all I have is a Colab and a laptop w/o CUDA) and some other reasons

 ## ✏️ Other materials